Gauravdev456/Weather-on-MAP/README.md

 ### Map Interaction:
 Clicking anywhere on the map triggers an action.
 After clicking, a detailed hourly forecast for the next 4 days appears on the screen, providing weather conditions for each hour.

+Note: Go to lib directory to view the Dart code